galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 {: .question}

-As CTCF binds so ubiquitously and by itself can displace the nucleosome creating accessible regions, a region containing a peak with no corresponding CTCF peak or TSS could be a putative enhancer.
+As CTCF creates accessible regions, a region containing a peak with no corresponding CTCF peak or TSS could be a putative enhancer.
 In the pyGenomeTracks plot we see a region like this located in the intron of a gene and another one between genes.
 However, it is impossible to guess from the position which would be the gene controlled by this region.
 And of course, more analyses are needed to assess if it is a real enhancer, for example, histone ChIP-seq, 3D structure, transgenic assay, etc.

 # Conclusion